The Dairy is a stunning North Somerset garden in Weston-in-Gordano open for its annual National Garden Scheme fund raiser.

 Drawing on the vast views across Gordano Valley the gardens have a sense of place and connection in their environment.
 This borrowed landscape adds depth and height to the 1.5 acre gardens which are surrounded by Avon Wildlife Trust nature reserve.

-The Dairy has recently attracted a national audience by featuring in the May issue of Gardener's World magazine in the 2-for-1 entry card section.
-Full venue and entry details can be found at Gardener's World magazine dedicated Dairy web page (photo by Debi Holland).
+The Dairy attracted a national audience by featuring in the May 2018 issue of Gardener's World magazine in the 2-for-1 entry card section with a dedicated Dairy web page (photo by Debi Holland).

-The Dairy is open by appointment from 8 June - 30 September.
+The Dairy is open by appointment.
 Email Chris Lewis to arrange.

 If you are in the area do pay a visit; the garden is an absolute delight and boasts many different 'garden rooms' so something to excite all tastes.